 Oxidative stress is reduced by MSM.
 Oxidative stress is described as disrupted performance of cells due to the presence of too many oxygen molecules in the cells.

-MSM for obesity, type two diabetes and metabolic disorders: in animal studies MSM supplements helped markedly reduce the levels of blood glucose, or sugar, levels in animals that had been made obese through diet.
+MSM for obesity, type two diabetes, and metabolic disorders: in animal studies MSM supplements helped markedly reduce the levels of blood glucose, or sugar, levels in animals that had been made obese through diet.
 In these same animals, MSM also significantly reduced overall fat in the blood, called triglycerides, as well as cholesterol.
 In animals bred to have genetic obesity linked metabolic disorders, those with marked impairment of glucose or blood sugar and lipid, or fat, metabolic profiles were helped significantly by MSM.
 The supplement ameliorated the problems.
-MSM helped to reverse damage done to animals by over-nutrition in the femur microarchitecture.
-MSM may help with hyperglycemia, hyperinsulinemia, insulin resistance, and inflammation (16).
+MSM helped to reverse damage done to an area of the bone, called femur micro-architecture, in animals done by over-nutrition.
+MSM may help with high blood sugar (called hyperglycemia), excessive levels of insulin in the blood (called hyper-insulinemia), insulin resistance, and inflammation (16).

-MSM for cognitive health, anxiety and depression: MSM is a cholinesterase inhibitor.
-Cholinesterase is an enzyme that breaks down the neurotransmitter acetylcholine.
+MSM for cognitive health, anxiety, and depression: MSM is a acetylcholinesterase inhibitor.
+Acetylcholinesterase is an enzyme that breaks down the neurotransmitter acetylcholine.
 Acetylcholine has many functions.
 For instance, it regulates muscle contractions (parasympathetic nervous system).
-Within the brain it helps transmit nerve impulses within the brain and spinal cord, to better facilitate communication between neurons and nerves.
+Within the central nervous system it helps transmit nerve impulses within the brain and spinal cord, to better facilitate communication between neurons and nerves.
 Acetylcholine is necessary to encode new memories.
-Cholinesterase, in small doses, may help people to develop a better memory capability, enhance intelligence and improve on the brain’s plasticity (20).
-MSM has been shown in studies to stop anticholinesterases (paraoxon, tetraethyl pyrophosphate and octamethyl pyrophosphoramide) which disrupt, or destroy, choline and acetylcholine (18).
-Acetylcholine is a neurotransmitter associated with attention, arousal, motivation and memory, as well as emotional wellbeing and energy as well as what makes muscles function properly (17).

 Acetylcholine helps to regulate mood states.
 So, having a deficiency in acetylcholine may cause symptoms of depression and anxiety.
 Symptoms of deficiency may be as follows: dry mouth, trouble concentrating, confusion, slow thinking, memory problems, and anxiety, fatigue, and mood swings (21).